Population Ethics

 6. Stronger still: on the total view, it would be intrinsically better to create a new person at welfare level 100 than to improve an existing person’s well-being from level 1 to 100. ↩︎

 7. For an exploration of whether the world is overpopulated or underpopulated, see Ord, T. (2014).
-Overpopulation or Underpopulation?, in Goldin, I. Is the World Full?.
+Overpopulation or Underpopulation?, in Goldin, I. Is the Planet Full?.
 Oxford: Oxford University Press. ↩︎

 8. Reducing existential risk is a priority not just for the total view but for a wide variety of moral views.
 However, for the total view there is an especially large amount of value at stake with preserving the long-term flourishing of civilization.